 - Ransomware is now a common threat, where hackers steal vital data and issue a ransom for its safe return.

 - Make sure you follow good online security practice.
-Use security software and keep all software up-to-date (even non-security-related software such as Microsoft Office receives regular security fixes).
+Use security software and keep all software up to date.
+(Even non-security-related software such as Microsoft Office receives regular security fixes to protect it.)

 You could be a victim of malicious action by an individual

-- Anyone with access to your data could copy or delete it.
+- Anyone with access to your data could copy, steal or delete it.

-- For instance, a disgruntled employee could sell your customer database to a competitor.
+- For instance, a disgruntled employee could steal or sell your customer database to a competitor.

-- Access control is a key way of reducing this risk.
+- Access control is a essential in reducing this risk.
 See Data use.

 3. Data storage